TheGeekyWay/tweet-me/README.md

 ### Hello Hello Testing

 - tweet-me supports unit testing with the help of `unittest` module by python.
-- Run `pipenv run python testtweetme.py` to use testing module.
+- There are 3 type of test you can perform.
+    1) Testing for configuration file by running `pipenv run python tests/test_config.py`
+    2) Testing for tweets file by running `pipenv run python tests/test_getting_tweets.py`
+    3) Testing for Twitter API by running `pipenv run python tests/test_twitter_api.py`
-- To understand what is being tested feel free to open `testtweetme.py` and it has been self documented.
+- To understand what is being tested feel free to open above files as it has been self documented.

 ### How everything works